Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

 **How Qbiz can help**: We can work with Data Science and IT to establish processes to provide continuous monitoring of model performance, appropraite alerting, and visualizations.

+##### Jenny
+- Talking points:
+  - This step is "Real-time building/training of models."
+  - Very rarely needed.
+  - For these use cases, most data science model types cannot be used.
+(None of Qbiz's business; data scientists know this.)
+  - If needed and possible, then massive infrastructure implications.
+  - Blended real-time and batch ETL is immensely difficult.
+  - Feature-store in blended real-time and batch ETL is immensely difficult.
+  - Very few engineers of any kind have experience with the products in this space.
+    - Kappa architecture: Druid is an open source instance.
+    - Pure streaming: Nifi, etc., very difficult to get the data right, because testing is extremely difficult.
+  - Qbiz has expertise.